lundqvistr/manual_medfak_research_data/manual.md

 Our recommendation is to use a basically simple structure since it works everywhere:
 - Do not use diacritical letters (å, ä, ö or the like) in variable names
 - Use only lower case letters
+ -- Do not begin variable names with upper case letters -- Do not use names with mixed cases, such as the so called SnakeCase
 - Use names in english
-- Do not use names with mixed cases, such as the so called SnakeCase
 - Separate parts in names with underscore ("_")
 - Do not use spaces in variable names
 - Name variables so that the names provide a sufficiently clear description of the content.
 Short and meaningful is worth striving for.

 You can also locate a style guide for your software of choice, such as [Google's R style guide](https://google.github.io/styleguide/Rguide.html#:~:text=R%20is%20a%20high-level%20programming%20language%20used%20primarily,the%20Tidyverse%20Style%20Guide%20by%20Hadley%20Wickham%20license) or [The DIME Analytics Stata Style Guide](https://worldbank.github.io/dime-data-handbook/coding.html#the-dime-analytics-stata-style-guide).
 It is however important to realize that there are many such guides, and they might not be telling the same storry.

-The most important advice is however to be as consistent as possible irrespective of the chosen structure.
+The most important advice is however to be as _consistent_ as possible irrespective of the chosen structure.

 ### Where codes are used, give them good labels/explanations

-### Use English names/terms

-### Choose good names for things

 ### Missing values